MySmartBorrowing

 Amount Borrowed

 Going to school costs money!
-If you don't have enough in contributions to cover the cost, then most likely you will need to take out federal loans (max. $31,000 for 4 years) and/or private education loans.
+If you don't have enough contributions to cover the cost, you will most likely need to take out federal loans (max. $31,000 for 4 years) or private education loans.
 What you don't want to do is over borrow.

-It's simple; if your borrowing limit is less than your student loan debt then you will over borrow!
-To prevent over borrowing you should really reconsider your career, college choice, or family contribution amount.
+It's simple!
+If your borrowing limit is less than your student loan debt then you will over borrow!
+To prevent this, you should reconsider your career, college choice, or family contribution amount.

 The average amount borrowed for a {SCHOOL TYPE} School in {STATE} is ${AMT}